rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 5	Update the secrets.h file.
 You will need to add the following:

-	- THINGNAME	(Set to the name of the thing created in IoT Core)
+THINGNAME	(Set to the name of the thing created in IoT Core)

-	- WIFI_SSID	(Set to the name of the WIFI network the ESP32 will connect to.
+WIFI_SSID	(Set to the name of the WIFI network the ESP32 will connect to.
 The network name should not include spaces or special chars)

-	- WIFI_PASSWORD (Set to the WIFI password)
+WIFI_PASSWORD (Set to the WIFI password)

-	- AWS_IOT_ENDPOINT (Set to the value to the value shown in IoT Core -> Settings.
+AWS_IOT_ENDPOINT (Set to value shown in IoT Core -> Settings.
 It will look like this (a1XXXXXXXXXX1e-ats.iot.ap-southeast-2.amazonaws.com)

-	- Paste the certificates you downloaded earlier into the relevant section in secrets.h.
-You will need the following 3 files.
+Paste the following 3 certs which you downloaded earlier into secrets.h

+Amazon Root CA 1
+Device Certificate (xxx.certificate.pem.crt)
-	Amazon Root CA 1, Device Certificate (xxx.certificate.pem.crt), Device Private Key (private.pem.key)
+Device Private Key (private.pem.key)

 ###  Step 4  Monitor and test ESP32 ###